Appsilon/tapyr-template/README.md

    ```

 Replace placeholders with your server URL, server name, and API key.
 Verify the deployment on Posit Connect for successful upload.

-## Features

-Our template ensures a streamlined development lifecycle, offering:

-- **Modular Package Structure**: Clean, maintainable code organization.
-- **Dependency Management with Poetry**: Easy handling and setup of virtual environments.
-- **Testing Frameworks**: `pytest` for unit tests and `playwright` with `pytest-playwright` for automated end-to-end testing.
-- **Consistent Devcontainer Setup**: Eliminates "works on my machine" issues.
-- **Code Quality Assurance**:
-  - `pre-commit` for clean commits.
-  - `ruff` for linting (`ruff check`) and formatting (`ruff format`).
-  - `pytest-cov` to monitor test coverage.
-- **Continuous Integration**: Automated checks via GitHub Actions.
-- **Structured Logging with Loguru**: Enhanced debugging and monitoring.
-- **Best Practice Configuration**: Using `pydantic-settings`.
-- **Efficient Deployment**: Smooth deployment to Posit Connect with `rsconnect`.
-- **Static Type Checking with mypy**: Ensures type safety and code quality.

-## Community and Contributions

-We welcome contributions, feedback, and questions to improve this template.
-Please feel free to open an issue or submit a pull request on our GitHub repository.